onzfonz/comp227/src/content/8/en/part8b.md

 ### The horrors of `any`

-Now that we have our first endpoints completed, you might notice we have used barely any TypeScript in these small examples.
+Now that we have our first endpoints completed, you may notice *we have used barely any TypeScript in these small examples*.
 When examining the code a bit closer, we can see a few dangers lurking there.

 Let's add the HTTP POST endpoint ***`calculate`*** to our app: